• Skip to main content

 Instructions

-• Bulk Fermentation (4:00-8:00 PM): Cover the dough and allow it to rise in a warm environment (70-75°F, 21-24°C) for about 4 hours.
-Your dough is ready when it doubles in size, has bubbles forming on the surface, and jiggles slightly when the bowl is shaken.
+• Cover the dough and let it rise in a warm place (70-75°F) for about 4 hours until it doubles in size and forms bubbles on the surface.

-• Final Shape (8:20 PM): Lightly sprinkle the top of the dough with flour, then flip it over so the seam side is facing up again.
-Repeat the same shaping method followed in the pre-shape step, building a little more tension in the dough this time.
-Allow the dough to sit seam-side down on the counter for 1-2 minutes before transferring it to a proofing basket.
+• Sprinkle flour on top of the dough, then gently flip it over so the seam side is facing up.
+Repeat the shaping process to create tension in the dough and shape it into a round ball.
+Let the dough rest seam-side down on the counter for 1-2 minutes.

-• Cool (9:50-11:50 AM): Remove the bread from the Dutch oven and place it on a cooling rack.
-Allow the bread to cool for at least 2 hours before slicing.
+• Remove the bread from the Dutch oven and let it cool on a rack for at least 2 hours before slicing.

 Notes